Robotics 1

 E.g. if we have the same point in three different frames, we know that

-For a minimal representation, we will use Euler’s ZYZ angles, which does three rotations:
+For representing any rotation, we use Euler’s ZYZ angles, which composes three rotations (Z, Y, Z):

 For the inverse problem (calculating angles from a matrix of numbers), we can do